Powerful Texas Republican Asked Gov. Greg Abbott To Authorize National Guard To ‘Shoot To Kill’ Rioters

-A powerful Texas Republican called Governor Greg Abbott last month with a request for the National Guard being dispatched during statewide protests — “shoot to kill” anyone rioting.
+A powerful Texas Republican called Gov. Greg Abbott last month with a request for the National Guard being dispatched during statewide protests: “shoot to kill” anyone rioting.

-As the Texas Tribune reported, “conservative power broker” Steve Hotze had called Abbott’s office and left the request in a voicemail with chief of staff Luis Saenz.
-In the message, obtained by the newspaper through a public information request, Hotze asked for the governor to authorize the National Guard to open fire if there was rioting.
+As the Texas Tribune reported, “conservative power broker” Steve Hotze called Abbott’s office and left the request in a voicemail to his chief of staff, Luis Saenz.
+In the message, obtained by the newspaper through a public information request, Hotze asked the governor to authorize the National Guard to open fire if there was rioting.

+“I want you to give a message to the governor,” Hotze told Saenz in a voicemail.

 Hotze has staked a place as an opponent to Abbott, mounting legal challenges to the Texas governor’s emergency orders during the coronavirus crisis.
 He recently filed a lawsuit against Abbott’s statewide mask order, which has been put in place as the state has a surge in coronavirus cases.